Tennessee Comedian & Actor Leslie Jordan Dies in Crash - NewsBreak

 Jordan made his Opry debut in 2021, watch below.

-The post Tennessee Comedian & Actor Leslie Jordan Dies in Crash appeared first on Wilson County Source .
+The post Tennessee Comedian & Actor Leslie Jordan Dies in Crash appeared first on Cheatham County Source .

 Comments / 0